ytarazona/scikit-eo/paper/paper.md

 : Main tools available for **scikit-eo** package. \label{table:1}

-Of course, some others functions Will be found in the package.
+Of course, there are others functions will be found in the package.
 <!-- #endregion -->

 ## Brief examples